 It has been reported that GM could have fixed the defective switch for as little as 57 cents per vehicle.

-If you or a family member have been injured in an accident linked to a faulty GM ignition key or switch, please contact Bart Durham Injury Law at 615-242-9000 for a prompt and confidential evaluation of your case.
+If you or a family member have been injured in an accident linked to a faulty GM ignition key or switch, please contact our Product Injury Attorney at Bart Durham Injury Law at 615-242-9000 for a prompt and confidential evaluation of your case.

 List of GM Cars Recalled for Faulty Ignition Switches